-Adriana Mendez was 15 years old and living in a small town in south Mexico with a family of 10.
+Adriana Mendez was 15 years old and living in a small town in south Mexico with a family of 10 when her life changed.

 “My parents wanted me to quit school at the age of 16 to stay home and help my mother with the chores,” she said.
 “But what my parents wanted for me was not what I wanted for my life.
 Life wasn’t easy, but I was hungry to learn more and more.”

-Mendez never lost that spirit and knew her life would change someday.
+Mendez never lost that spirit.
 She came to the U.S. at the age of 17 but instead of attending school, she had to work to help her parents support two younger siblings.

 “When she was 1 year old, I started taking GED classes at College of DuPage,” she said.
 “For one year, I had to study until three in the morning.
 It was the only time that I had available to study because I had to work 40 hours a week and take care of my daughter.
 It was not easy at all, but I never complained.
 I didn’t care how tired I felt.
 I never gave up.”